ssMMiles/discord-interactions/packages/core/README.md

     );

     onResponse.then((response) => {
       // Broken - For attachments, you can leave this out if you're not sending any.
 TODO: Needs smth like https://www.npmjs.com/package/form-data-encoder, or maybe to be returned as a readablestream instead of formdata.
-Won't work on Node.JS for now.
+Won't work in Node.js for now.
       // if (response.constructor.name === "FormData") {
       //   res.headers(response.getHeaders()).code(200).send(response);
       //   return;